 Key takeaways

-• Clonazepam is used for treating panic attacks and seizure disorders but may not be suitable for everyone due to risks of abuse, misuse, and serious interactions with opioids.
+Clonazepam is used for treating panic disorder, but it may not be suitable for everyone.

-• Alternatives to clonazepam include other benzodiazepines, SSRIs, SNRIs, TCAs, or anticonvulsants, which may be more appropriate based on individual health conditions and risk of abuse.
+Alternatives to clonazepam for panic disorder and other conditions related to anxiety include other benzodiazepines or antidepressants, one of which may be more appropriate based on individual health considerations.

-Clonazepam (brand name Klonopin) is a common medication used to help treat panic attacks and seizure disorders.
+Clonazepam (brand name Klonopin) is a common medication used to help treat panic attacks and certain types of seizure disorders.
 Clonazepam belongs to the class of medications called benzodiazepines.
-Benzodiazepines work by increasing the effectiveness of the neurotransmitter gamma-aminobutyric acid (GABA), a chemical messenger in the brain, which controls excitability of neurons.
-These medications decrease the excitability of neurons which reduces their communication leading to a calming effect on many of the functions of the brain.
-As a treatment for certain types of seizure disorders, clonazepam is often used in Lennox-Gastaut syndrome, myoclonic, and atonic seizures.
-Clonazepam is also used off-label (no FDA approval) to treat other conditions such as anxiety, restless leg syndrome, sleep terrors, sleep walking, and Tourette syndrome.
-Clonazepam is available as an oral tablet and an oral disintegrating tablet which can be useful for people who have difficulty swallowing traditional oral tablets or capsules.
-For treating panic attacks and seizure disorders, clonazepam is typically dosed two to three times daily.
+Benzodiazepines work by increasing the effectiveness of the neurotransmitter gamma-aminobutyric acid (GABA), a chemical messenger in the brain, which controls the excitability of neurons.
+These medications decrease the excitability of neurons, leading to a calming effect on the central nervous system.
+Clonazepam is also used off-label (for a non-FDA-approved use) to treat other conditions such as anxiety, restless legs syndrome, and insomnia.
+Clonazepam is available as an oral tablet and an oral disintegrating tablet, which can be useful for people who have difficulty swallowing pills.

-While an effective treatment for some people, clonazepam may not be the best and safest option for all people managing panic attacks or seizure disorders.
-Benzodiazepines, like clonazepam, have serious risks if used with opioids which may lead to extreme sedation, respiratory depression, coma, and death.
-Because of these risks, use of benzodiazepines and opioids together should be avoided or carefully monitored.
+While an effective treatment for some people, clonazepam may not be the best and safest option for everyone.
+Benzodiazepines, like clonazepam, have serious risks if used with opioids, which may lead to extreme sedation, respiratory depression, coma, and death.
+Because of these risks, the use of benzodiazepines and opioids together should be avoided—or carefully monitored, if they must be used together.
 Additionally, benzodiazepines can be habit-forming and carry risks of abuse, misuse, and addiction.
-Abuse and misuse of benzodiazepines (sometimes referred to as benzos) can often involve the use of doses greater than the maximum recommended dosage and commonly involve use of other medications, alcohol, and/or illicit substances.
-Abuse and misuse is associated with an increased frequency of serious adverse outcomes, including respiratory depression, overdose, or death.
-As a result, benzodiazepines are classified as controlled medications, specifically as schedule IV by the DEA (Drug Enforcement Administration).
+Abuse and misuse of benzodiazepines (sometimes referred to as benzos) can often involve the use of doses greater than the maximum recommended dosage and commonly involve the use of other medications, alcohol, or illicit substances.
+Abuse and misuse are associated with an increased frequency of serious adverse outcomes, including respiratory depression, overdose, or death.
+As a result, benzodiazepines are classified as controlled medications, specifically as Schedule IV by the DEA (Drug Enforcement Administration).

 RELATED: Preventing teen prescription misuse